 Medical Savings Accounts are discussed in Module 5, Lesson 2.
 If a taxpayer withdraws money for something other than eligible medical expenses, the amount becomes taxable.
-In column A and column B, enter the amount that was withdrawn that wasn't used to pay qualified medical expenses.
+In columns A and B, enter the amount that was withdrawn that wasn't used to pay qualified medical expenses.